 By studying abroad - during or after your studies – you can develop yourself further in your field of study, broaden your horizon, build a network and get a fresh outlook on your (future) professional practice.
 Make sure you have a clear goal: for yourself, for your training or the person who has decided on the grant of a scholarship.
-Also think about the possible positive or negative consequences for the rest of your career.

 Where & when?